History of Anglo-Saxon England: Rapid cultural change (400–550 AD)

-Regarding this specific Saxon conflict reported by Gildas, modern historians remain uncertain about its timing and the relative importance it had in terms of its effect on the overall culture or population, which began changing rapidly already in the late 4th century.
+Regarding this specific Saxon conflict reported by Gildas, modern historians remain uncertain about its timing and the relative importance it had in terms of its effect on the overall culture or population, which had begun changing rapidly already in the late 4th century.
 More generally, scholars continue to debate the timing and size of migrations from the continental North Sea coast.
 A traditional account of sudden Anglo-Saxon immigration and forced displacement or decimation of local populations has been influential since at least the eighth-century retelling of Gildas' account by Bede.
 In Bede's account, these events marked the beginning of a massive and violent invasion of Anglo-Saxons into Britain after the end of Roman rule in 411.
-The arrival of the soldiers described by Gildas became the adventus saxonum representing the main immigration event, which was followed by a period where small, pagan Anglo Saxon kingdoms in the east fought small Christian British kingdoms in the west, and bit by bit the Anglo Saxons defeated the British and took over a large part of Britain by force, creating England.
+The arrival of the soldiers described by Gildas became the adventus saxonum representing the main immigration event, which was followed by a period where small, pagan Anglo-Saxon kingdoms in the east fought small Christian British kingdoms in the west, and bit by bit the Anglo-Saxons defeated the British and took over a large part of Britain by force, creating England.
 In this traditional account, ethnic Anglo-Saxons and ethnic Britons were distinct and separate peoples, conscious of the war between their nations.
-It was envisioned that British people living in Anglo-Saxon kingdoms had to move or else convert to a foreign culture.
+By Bede's time it was assumed that after the adventus, British people living in Anglo-Saxon kingdoms had to move or else convert to a foreign culture, but modern scholars now doubt this.

 A 2022 genetic study used modern and ancient DNA samples from England and neighbouring countries to study the question of physical Anglo-Saxon migration.
 It concluded that there was large-scale immigration of both men and women into eastern England from a "north continental" population matching early medieval people from the area stretching from northern Netherlands through northern Germany to Denmark.
 This began in the Roman era and experienced rapid growth in the 5th century.
 The burial evidence shows that the locals and immigrants were being buried together using the same customs, and that they were having mixed children.
 The authors estimate the effective contributions to modern English ancestry are between 25% and 47% "north continental", 11% and 57% from British Iron Age ancestors, and 14% and 43% was attributed to a more stretched-out migration into southern England, from nearby populations such as modern Belgium and France.
 There were significant regional variations in north continental ancestry—lower in the west, and highest in Sussex, the East Midlands and East Anglia.

+Although the use of Old English during this early period cannot be conclusively demonstrated, its closest linguistic relatives—Old Frisian and Old Saxon—were spoken in these continental coastal regions, lending further support to the idea that migration played a significant role in shaping early Anglo-Saxon England.